Excellence in the teaching and learning of Mathematics to nurture self-directed Mathematics learners and analytical problem solvers

 Teaching Mathematics with the Use of Comics

-The Mathematics Department will continue to work with NIE on this project in the following year to provide students with more quality learning experiences through the use of MAGICAL comics.
+The department will continue to work with NIE on this project in the following year to provide students with more quality learning experiences through the use of MAGICAL comics.

 Each year, Andersonians are given various opportunities to participate in Mathematics competitions such as the American Math Competition, Singapore Mathematical Olympiad Project Festival, Singapore Mathematical Olympiad Competition, etc.